Lucas-Petrus/Lucas-Petrus.github.io/_posts/2020-06-25-NBA-Referee-Evaluation.md

 118 out of 123 officials have Home Team Win% above .500 meaning over the season the majority of games they officiate the Home Team wins

-95.9% of officials, something seems off to me.
+95.9% of officials have above average Home Team Win%'s.... that seems off doesn't it.

 ## How Data Shows Referees Favoring Home Teams